vicki-carrica/NSMRL-Project/README.md

 ## Contributions

 We welcome contributions!
-Fork the repository and commit any editted files to save changes.
+Fork the repository and commit any edited files to save changes.
 Please be conscious of crediting our work when changes are made.

 ## Acknowledgements